 Computer memory has come a long way in the last 30 years.
 From a maximum of 2 MB in 1990 to over 64 GB in the 2020s.
-But why does RAM always come in powers of 2?
+But why is RAM only available in powers of 2?

 This article will explain why RAM and computer storage always come in powers of 2.
 I’ll also explain to you the difference between computer memory and storage.

 But first, I’ll explain what RAM is and how it works, so the explanation will hopefully be clearer as to why RAM comes in powers of 2.

 How does RAM work?